 Prior to joining the Green and Gold, Rhodes oversaw the global operations of Reebok-CCM Hockey.
 As Senior Vice-President & General Manager, he led the worldwide launch of Reebok Hockey and made it a recognized global leader.
 Rhodes was also on the negotiating team that formed the exclusive long-term alliance between the National Hockey League and Reebok-CCM Hockey.

-As an extremely active community member, Rhodes serves on the board of the Edmonton Chamber of Commerce and he has made approximately 100 community appearances on behalf of the Edmonton Eskimos in each of the last four years.
-He was subsequently named a CEASE Man of Honour for his efforts in assisting WIN House and women who are survivors of domestic violence.
+Rhodes is an extremely active community member.
+He is Chair of the Board at the Edmonton Chamber of Commerce and also co-chair of the 2018 Grey Cup Festival.
+In 2013, he was named a CEASE Man of Honour for his efforts in assisting WIN House and women who are survivors of domestic violence.
 Rhodes is also an alternate on the CFL Board of Governors.
 In 2015, Rhodes was named to Edmonton’s Power 30 Group by the Edmonton Journal and in 2016, he was also named to Alberta Venture Magazine’s list of Alberta’s 50 Most Influential People.
 Recently, he has partnered with Prostate Cancer Canada to build awareness around the importance of annual medical exams and has also raised significant dollars for its research.